kKar1503/Backend_Dev_CA1/README.md

 npm ci dotenv --save

 In order to connect to your local database, please do add a .env file in the main project folder, with the variables: DB_HOST, DB_USER, DB_PORT, DB_PASS

+Run the SQL query in it_product_db_init_with_data.sql to generate a new schema "it_products" along with all structured tables and datas.